-There is an ability to create a rapport and strong relationship between customers and experts, as a result of live video shopping.
-One strength is experts are able to capture in-depth customer relationships including preferences, needs and past purchases to tailor products unique to them.
+There is an opportunity to create a rapport and strong relationship between customers and experts as a result of live video shopping.
+One strength is that experts can capture in-depth customer relationships including preferences, needs, and past purchases to tailor products unique to them.

 The importance of personalised shopping experiences is fundamental, with a positive customer service experience increasing customer satisfaction rates by 20%.